kjaroska/python-a-mentor-s-life-in-an-oo-way-grupa-1/specifications/mentor.md

 ### ```create_by_csv```

-Creates a list of students from real-life data contained in .csv format file.
+Creates a list of mentors from real-life data contained in .csv format file.

 Gets a csv file path as an argument (the csv contains all the data needed to instantiate a mentor object) and gives back a list of mentors.